 trading, which the Ioway did experience), then neat tribal packages disappear

+into a lot of blurred lines.
 It is arguable that, rather than tribal, the material culture of the Prairie

 Siouan tribes should be considered in terms of smaller interaction spheres